How Einstein's Equation Emerges From CFT$_2$: RG equation and Klein-Gordon equation

-\underline{Expand Gauge/Gravity duality} We now see that, for the Gauge/Gravity, on the QFT side, we have a hidden entropic geometry in addition to the CFT itself.
+On the QFT side, we have an entanglement generated gravity in addition to the CFT itself.
 Whereas on the gravity side, we have spacetime geometry and QFT living on it.
-The spacetime geometry and entropic geometry have identical structures.
-It seems that our previous understanding of Gauge/Gravity duality is incomplete.
-Either side has both geometry and QFT.
+The spacetime geometry and entanglement generated gravity have identical structures.

-Another point is that the internal entropic geometry could be interpreted as generated by the entanglement entropy.
-The CFT and the internal entropic geometry are linked by the entanglement entropy.
-Once a QFT quantity is expressed in terms of entanglement entropy, one can use the geometry results to study it.
-Moreover, it becomes quite natural that gravity possesses thermodynamics.

-Basically, there are three fundamental equations, Einstein equation, covariant Klein-Gordon equation, RG equation.
-If the above expansion of Gauge/Gravity duality is correct, all three equations should appear in both sides and correspond one-to-one.
-We already know that in bulk gravity, Einstein equation and covariant Klein-Gordon equation exist, whereas in the CFT on the boundary, we have entropic Einstein equation and RG equation.
-Therefore, we need to find the covariant Klein-Gordon equation in CFT and RG equation in gravity.
+Basically, there are three fundamental equations, Einstein's equation, covariant Klein-Gordon equation and RG equation.
+We already know that in bulk gravity, Einstein's equation and covariant Klein-Gordon equation exist, whereas in the CFT on the boundary, we have quantum entanglement generated Einstein's equation and RG equation.
+Therefore, we want to find the covariant Klein-Gordon equation in CFT and RG equation in gravity.

-\underline{RG equation as a geometric identity} For a classically scale-invariant theory living on a $D$-dimensional manifold $\mathcal{M}$ with the metric $ds^{2}=\gamma_{ab}dx^{a}dx^{b}$, the Callan-Symanzik RG equation is \citep{Osborn:1991gm}:
+\underline{RG equation as a geometric identity} For a classically scale-invariant theory living on a $d+1$-dimensional manifold $\mathcal{M}$ with the metric $ds^{2}=\gamma_{ab}dx^{a}dx^{b}$, the Callan-Symanzik RG equation is \cite{Osborn:1991gm}:

 where $\ell$ is the length scale.
-Using the replica trick \citep{Calabrese:2004eu} and R\'{e}nyi entropy
+Using the replica trick \cite{Calabrese:2004eu} and R\'{e}nyi entropy

-where $\mathcal{M}_{n}$ is the replicated manifold, one can show the RG equation for the entanglement entropy is \citep{Jiang:2023loq}
+where $\mathcal{M}_{n}$ is the replicated manifold, one can show the RG equation for the entanglement entropy is \cite{Jiang:2023loq}

-The constant $\frac{c}{6}$ on the right hand side is for $D=3$.
+The constant $\frac{c}{6}$ on the right hand side is for $d=2$.

 On the other hand, in {\it any} geometry, not limited to gravity, there is an identity for the world function (\ref{eq:SyngeFunction}),

 On a time slice of AdS$_3$, the isometry is SL$(2,R)$.
 Those isometries preserve the distance between points.
 Except the vertical ones, any other geodesic is a segment of a semi-circle,